-\item \emph{Conservative mode:} If the leader is correct and there is sufficient synchrony, then a batch containing $o$ will be eventually decided through \textsc{aware-nc}.
-In case of a faulty leader or asynchrony, the timers associated with $o$ on correct replicas will expire, and the \textsc{aware-sync} will be executed until a correct leader can use \textsc{aware-nc} to force replicas to decide a batch containing $o$ (potentially after GST).
-At this point, $n-t$ correct replicas send matching replies, which are collected by $c$ until it has a weighted response quorum~\cite{wheat} to finalize $o$.
+\item \emph{Conservative mode:} If the leader is correct and there is sufficient synchrony, then a batch containing $o$ will be eventually decided through \textsc{aware} (Rule~\serverRule{ S1}).
+In case of a faulty leader or asynchrony, the timers associated with $o$ on correct replicas will expire, and the synchronization phase will be executed until a correct leader forces replicas to decide a batch containing $o$ (potentially after GST).
+At this point, at least $n-t$ correct replicas will send matching replies, which are collected by $c$ until it has a weighted response quorum~\cite{wheat} to finalize $o$.